- Start Prepping

 To better understand how long diesel lasts, you must know what makes it go bad.
 While there are several culprits, some of the most common include heat, water or condensation, microbial activity (fungal and bacterial growth), and contact with copper or zinc.

 Even if you live in a dry climate, there is still a chance that condensation may occur within the fuel tank, causing water to mix with the fuel.
 Condensation can cause the fuel to gel up, and can also encourage fungus and bacteria growth.

 While you can still use diesel fuel that has expired or gone bad, doing so can cause extensive damage to your machinery.
 Diesel that has taken on a gel consistency can clog up the filters in your engines causing the machinery to fail.
 To prevent damage to your machine, look for signs that indicate that your fuel has gone bad.
 Some of these signs include:

-Other factors can also effect fuel quality, such as whether or not there is any biodiesel in the fuel, and in what amount.
+Other factors can also affect fuel quality, such as whether or not there is any biodiesel in the fuel, and in what amount.
 Biodiesel increases the fuel’s ability to hold water and can encourage microbial issues.

-Being proactive by regularly removing water buildup from the tank can help reduce microbial presence and prolong the shelf life of the diesel fuel.
+Being proactive by regularly removing water buildup from the tank can help reduce the microbial presence and prolong the shelf life of the diesel fuel.

 By rotating your stockpile, you can avoid waste and prevent your fuel from expiring before you have a chance to use it.
 I’ll use it in the lawnmower, car, or run the generator to get rid of the old fuel.
 I try to make sure I fill up my new reserve with ‘fresh’ gas (when the truck has delivered new stock to the station).